- Applying to study

 How do I appeal against progression?

 You have the right to lodge an appeal against your progression status.
-Your appeal must be lodged in writing, within the given time frame and clearly outline the grounds for your appeal.
 Make sure you check the progression appeal process page for details on how to lodge an appeal.

 I am enrolled in units for Summer – how does my progression email effect Summer?